-If a Price-maker is not publishing to Bloomberg on any of the four pre-close snaps, an email will be sent from the NZFBF Helpdesk reminding price-makers to resume publishing prices.
+If a Price-maker is not publishing to Bloomberg on any of the four pre-close snaps, an email will be sent from the NZFBF Helpdesk requesting that they resume publishing prices.

 2.3 Calculation Methodology

 The methodology is based on averaging all complying bids and all complying offers for each individual tenor/security from approved Price-makers.
 Data will be obtained in accordance with protocols outlined above.